 SSRIs Uses and Side Effects

-Selective serotonin reuptake inhibitors, or SSRIs, are used to improve symptoms of depression by increasing levels of serotonin in your brain.
+SSRIs are used to improve symptoms of depression by increasing levels of serotonin in your brain.
 Some of the most common types of SSRIs include Prozac and Zoloft.

 SSRIs are the most commonly prescribed antidepressant drugs in the world, but they don’t come without potential side effects.
 Some of the most common side effects include drowsiness, nausea, nervousness, dizziness, headaches, diarrhea, trouble sleeping, sexual problems and blurred vision.

 SSRIs also interact with certain medications and can have dangerous effects when combined with some pharmaceutical drugs or herbal supplements.
-Be sure to consult your healthcare provider about possible interactions.
+Be sure to consult your health care provider about possible interactions.

 In addition to SSRIs, another class of drugs that are used for depression are called serotonin-norepinephrine reuptake inhibitors, or SNRIs.
 These drugs increase levels of both serotonin and norepinephrine, another neurotransmitter.